1994 Houston Astros season: MLB All-Star Game

 Five Astros players were named to the National League All-Star team: first baseman Jeff Bagwell, second baseman Craig Biggio, third baseman Ken Caminiti, and pitchers Doug Drabek and John Hudek.
-For Biggio, it was the his third career selection, and the first for each of the remaining four.
+For Biggio, it was his third career selection, and the first for each of the remaining four.
 This was the first time that as many as five Astros were selected to the All-Star Game.
 Previously four Astros went to the 1979 and 1986 Midsummer Classics.